Huanzhuo/njica/README.md

 Please install `vagrant` and `Virtualbox` on the host OS to build the emulator.

 ```
-The source code will be made open source upon acceptance of the paper, in accordance with the confidentiality guidelines of the research institution.
+The source code will be made open-source upon acceptance of the paper, in accordance with the confidentiality guidelines of the research institution.
 ```

 ## Getting Started

-Please run follow steps to setup the emulator.
+Please run the following steps to set up the emulator.

 ## Run NJICA in the Emulator
 Run the multi-hop network emulation script with compute-and-forward/store-and-forward mode.